 COVID-19 has emphasised the need for the tax system to be more adaptable, resilient and responsive.
 The government has announced a 10-year strategy for building a trusted, modern tax administration system.

-These reforms will offer greater flexibility and scope to provide targeted support to people and businesses in the face of future national crises and will increase the resilience of the tax system.
+Our changes will ensure HMRC has the right data to develop new policies and improve the future targeting of incentives and reliefs.
 Modern digital systems and real-time information will help people to get their tax right first time and make it much harder for people to avoid paying the tax due.

-HMRC is consulting on how the tax administration framework could be reformed to support a trusted, modern tax administration system.
+HMRC has consulted on how the tax administration framework could be reformed to support a trusted, modern tax administration system.

 Principles for the next steps